 Novice Benchmark Interpretive Listening or Viewing I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
-This is my goal. l can do this with help.
-I can do this consistently.
+This is my goal.
+I can do this with help. l can do this consistently.
 I have provided evidence to demonstrate this.
 What can I understand or interpret in authentic informational texts that I hear or view?
 I can identify some basic facts from memorized or familiar words and phrases when they are supported by gestures or visuals in informational texts.
-Examples I can ~ What can I understand or interpret in authentic fictional texts that I hear or view?
-I can identify some basic facts from memorized or familiar words and phrases when they are supported by gestures or visuals in fictional texts.
-Examples I can √ What can I understand or interpret in conversations or discussions that I hear or view, in which l am not a p partici pant?
+Examples I can I can understand the time announced for a store closing.
+I can understand directions for setting the table.
+I can follow directions to fill out a simple graphic organizer.
+I can understand the names of the planets in a science lesson or video.
+I can recognize some weather expressions in a forecast. x What can I understand or interpret in authentic fictional texts that I hear or view? l I can identify some basic facts from memorized or familiar words and phrases when they are supported by gestures or visuals in fictional texts.
+Examples I can x What can I understand or interpret in conversations or discussions that I hear or view, in which ı I am not a j partici pant?
 I can identify some basic facts from memorized or familiar words and phrases when they are supported by gestures or visuals in conversations.
-Examples I can I can understand when someone asks a person's name.
-I can recognize a time or date when plans for an event are discussed.
-I can recognize some common expressions when people are discussing the weather.
-I can understand simple instructions given by a parent to a child on the playground.
-I can understand the difference between a statement and a question in peoples' conversations. ~
+Examples I can x

-LI NC GUA F C DLI O° N с S S F L
+LI NC GUA ٩FC DLI O ° N с S S F L

 Novice Benchmark Interpretive Reading I can identify the general topic and some basic information in both very familiar and everyday contexts by recognizing practiced or memorized words, phrases and simple sentences in texts that are spoken, written or signed.
 This is my goal. l can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
-What can I understand or interpret in authentic informational texts that I read? . .
+What can I understand or interpret in authentic informational texts that I read?
 I can identify some basic facts from memorized or familiar words and phrases when they are supported by visuals in informational texts.
 Examples I can I can identify nutritional categories on food labels.
 I can identify items on a shopping list.
 I can identify names of classes and their locations on a schedule.
 I can identify my departure and arrival times from a transportation schedule.
-I can understand subject specific terms on a word wall. ~ What can I understand or interpret in authentic fictional texts that I read? Ļ I can identify some basic facts from memorized or familiar words and phrases when they are supported by visuals in fictional texts.
-Examples I can I can identify some phrases describing a character in a story.
-I can identify some phrases in captions from pictures in a book.
-I can recognize a familiar memorized line from a poem.
-I can recognize some events from a story timeline.
-I can recognize a common one-line refrain from the lyrics of a song. \checkmark What can I understand or interpret in conversations or discussions that I read, in which I am no ot a pa irticipo ant?
+I can understand subject specific terms on a word wall. x What can I understand or interpret in authentic fictional texts that I read?
+I can identify some basic facts from memorized or familiar words and phrases when they are supported by visuals in fictional texts.
+Examples I can x What can I understand or interpret in conversations or discussions that I read, in which I am no ot a pa irticipo ant?
 I can identify some basic facts from memorized or familiar words and phrases when they are supported by visuals in conversations.
 Examples I can I can recognize dates in an email message.
 I can recognize very common abbreviations in a text message.
 I can recognize whether a correspondence is formal or informal.
 I can understand the time in a meeting request.
-I can understand familiar directions on a mobile app. \checkmark \checkmark
+I can understand familiar directions on a mobile app. x